EnableX/One-to-One-Video-Call-Webrtc-Application-Sample-for-Android/README.md

 Our Application Server restricts a single Session Duation to 10 minutes, and allows 1 moderator and note more than 3 Participant in a Session.

-Once you tried EnableX iOS Sample Application, you may need to setup your own  Application Server and verify your Application to work with your Application Server.
+Once you tried EnableX Android Sample Application, you may need to setup your own  Application Server and verify your Application to work with your Application Server.
 More on this, read Point 2 later in the Document.

 #### 1.1.4 Configure Android Client